giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 lower0
 ```

-The `upper0` and `middle0` regions remain geometrically unchanged throughout the interval, while the `lower0` region shortens linearly as (z) increases.
+The `upper0` and `middle0` regions remain geometrically unchanged throughout the interval, while the `lower0` region shortens linearly as $z$ increases.

-At (z=0), the polygon vertices are:
+At $z=0$, the polygon vertices are:

 ```yaml
 upper0: